timitaiwo/code-samples/README.md

 # Random-Experiments

-a repository of holding samples of work attempted
+A repository holding a random sample of programming work done.